amoAHCP/vxms/vxms-core/README.md

 # vxms core module
-The vxms-core module contains the *abstract VxmsEndpoint* class which extends *AbstractVerticle" class (from Vert.x).
+The vxms-core module contains the *abstract VxmsEndpoint* class which extends the *AbstractVerticle" class (from Vert.x).
+This is the entrypoint to use Vxms and it's modules.
-This class must be extended by every vxms service, to be able to use all other modules.
-The core module didn't add much extra functionality, but it provides some convenience function (especially configuration wise ) over a plain Verticle.
+A vxms service must extend the VxmsEndpoint class (since v1.1 you can use a static method) and contain the "@ServiceEndpoint" annotation, to enable all other modules.
+The core module didn't add much additional APIs to Vert.x, but it provides some convenience function (especially configuration wise ) over a plain Verticle.
+You basically get rid of all the boilerplate code, to initialize a Vert.x http endpoint and creating a *io.vertx.ext.web.Router*.

 A minimal vxms (core) endpoint looks like this:
 ```java
    @ServiceEndpoint